Wrapped Asset

 Unwrapping: Burn wrapped asset, receive original asset from custody.

 Custody: Bridge/custodian holds original asset.
-Custody security critical.
+Custody security is critical.

 Wrapped assets are backed by locked originals.